grork/personal-blog/readme.md

 Get Things installed: `bundle update`

 ### View it
-`bundle exec jekyll serve --drafts` -- this includes the drafts, and lets you view the website.
+`bundle exec jekyll serve --drafts --future` -- this includes the drafts, and lets you view the website.
 The port/url will be outputted at after the server has started up.